Project 02

 Mechanism of bacterial transenvelope protein and lipid transport

-Principle Investigator: Dr. Benesh Joseph
+Principle Investigator: Prof. Dr. Benesh Joseph

 Research Areas: Membrane Biophysics, EPR Spectroscopy